 L’isle Sur la Sorgue

 It’s known as an island city because the River Sorgue surrounds it as if embracing it.
-This makes it a great town to explore because you can find little bridges to cross
+This makes it a great town to explore because you can find little bridges to cross.

 Aside from the canal, there are plenty of attractions to marvel at when in L’isle Sur la Sorgue.
 One of them is the Collegiate church Notre Dame des Anges, which has been around since the 14th century and boasts of an exceptional Baroque interior design.

-You’ll also discover many awe-inspiring mansions that had been converted into art galleries such as the 18th-century Hotel Donadeï de Campredon.
 When you visit this town, make sure to leave your car parked.
-It’s small and charming enough to explore on foot and allow yourself to be left captivated with its charm.
+It’s small and charming enough to explore on foot and allow yourself to be left captivated by its charm.

 As you can see, the best Provence villages are quite a few, and they all deserve a visit!
 Be sure to plan your itinerary with your favorite towns in mind, and get into their laid-back way of life so you explore them leisurely without rushing.
 You’re on vacation after all!